stephmather/w251/hw4/README.md

 ```

 A more complex CNN based on the suggested architecture from https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-from-scratch-for-mnist-handwritten-digit-classification/ was attempted.
 The training accuracy reached 0.9 at ~3000 samples but was very slow to train as the forward time per example was 25-30sec.
 Training accuracy reached 0.96-1 at 12000 samples.
 Validation accuracy moved between 0.92-0.96 by 15000 samples.
 This is still not dissimilar to the original model's accuracy.
+By 25000 examples, the accuracy was 0.95-0.99 for the validation set.
 ```
 layer_defs = [];
 layer_defs.push({type:'input', out_sx:24, out_sy:24, out_depth:1});